-Agreed: that Agenda items 4 and 5 are recorded by Hansard and the Official Report published on the Assembly website.
+Agreed: that Agenda items 4 and 5 are recorded by Hansard and the Official Report

 4. Civil Service (Special Advisers) Bill - Evidence from Sir Nigel Hamilton and Sir George Quigley

 The Committee took oral evidence from Sir Nigel Hamilton and Sir George Quigley on the Office of the First Minister and deputy First Minister's (OFMDFM) guidance for employers on "Recruiting People with Conflict-related Convictions".
 The evidence session was recorded by Hansard.